morukele/paystack-rs/README.md

 Convenient **Async** rust bindings and types for the [Paystack](https://paystack.com) HTTP API aiming to support the entire API surface.
 Not the case?
 Please open an issue.
 I update the definitions on a weekly basis.

-The client aims to make recieving payments for African business or business with African clients building with Rust as hassle-free as possible.
+The client aims to make receiving payments for African business or business with African clients building with Rust as hassle-free as possible.

 The client currently covers the following section of the API, and the sections to be implemented in order are left unchecked: